 We should lean on experience in times of uncertainty

 We are living in a transformative age of real estate.
 Historic methods of working are no longer necessarily going to produce the same results that they once did.
-As such, customers are requiring businesses to work harder than ever to attract and retain their business.
+As such, customers are requiring companies to work harder than ever to attract and retain their business.
 One of the fundamental shifts we are seeing drive this is the challenge to the traditional methods of transacting property, and this is not just UK wide, it is a global transformation.

 Whilst we continue to look to new horizons for opportunity, as a wider industry we are all aware of the air of uncertainty in the market since H2 2018.
 However, this is not the first time that the real estate industry has been under pressure.
 In 2009 knock-on effects from the global financial crisis had a similar impact.